pau1a/Arklowdun/docs/v1-beta-gate/02-timekeeping/PR2.md

 3. **Guard Demo (Pass):** Run on a DB after backfill → app starts normally; CLI exits 0.
 4. **Idempotency Proof:** Run migration twice; indexes unchanged on second run.
 5. **Error Copy:** Paste the exact failure message and ensure it is human-readable.
 6. **Config Note:** Document the CLI flag/command for running the guard manually.

 ---

+## Operations
+- Run the guard manually with `cargo run --bin migrate -- check` to view pending counts.
+- Apply the PR-1 timezone backfill via `cargo run --bin time-backfill -- --household-id <HOUSEHOLD> [--default-tz <TZ>]` (the guard refers to this as `backfill --apply`).
+- Dev-only bypass: set `ARKLOWDUN_SKIP_BACKFILL_GUARD=1` (ignored in release builds) when iterating locally.

+---

 ## Rollback Plan
 - Dropping the new indexes is safe via `DROP INDEX IF EXISTS …`; no schema data loss.
 - Migration guard logic can be disabled by reverting the startup check.
 - Document how to bypass guard temporarily in dev builds (env flag), but not in production.

 ---